UNCLASSIFIED (U)

 9 FAM 302.4-2(B)(1) (U) “Controlled Substance” List and its Effect on INA 212(a)(2)(A)(i)(II)

 (U) The Drug Enforcement, Education and Control Act (DEECA) of 1986, also known as the Anti-Drug Abuse Act of 1986, was signed into law on October 27, 1986.
 DEECA broadened the scope of INA 212(a)(2)(A)(i) to encompass a conviction for any violation relating to a controlled substance as defined in section 102 of that Act rather than certain violations relating to drugs or narcotics specifically enumerated in the predecessor section to INA 212(a)(2)(A)(i)(II) or specifically listed in the statute.
 For example, LSD, amphetamines, barbiturates, Seconal and Phencyclidine (PCP or “Angel Dust”), which are included in the list of controlled substances, are now incorporated into INA 212(a)(2)(A)(i)(II), whereas, previously, they had not been.
 Moreover, the distinction between “use” and “possession” has been eliminated by the Anti-Drug Abuse Act.
 Furthermore, removing the phrase “guilty knowledge” from the earlier version of INA 212(a)(2)(A)(i)(II) eliminates the “Lennon” distinction.
-See 9 FAM 302.4-2(B)(3).
+See 9 FAM 302.4-2(B)(3) below.
 In addition, the law applies to both foreign and domestic drug convictions.
 For a list of controlled substances see 21 CFR 1308.11 through 1308.15.

 9 FAM 302.4-2(B)(2) (U) Controlled Substance Includes Marijuana